 If a warning is not provided and the retailer meets one of these conditions, it will find itself in the same situation as before the amendments: it can be sued by a private or public enforcer, and it will need to consider seeking defense and indemnity from its supplier.

-The good news for retailers is that they will not be liable for an enforcement action in which a product was supplied by a domestic, non-exempt entity that did not provide warning materials to the retailer, and none of the other four conditions apply, provided that they stop selling the product at issue or provide a warning for it within five business days of receipt of the 60-day Notice initiating the enforcement action.
+The good news for retailers is that they will not be liable for an enforcement action in which a product was supplied by a foreign (i.e., no place of business or registered agent in California) or exempt entity that did not provide warning materials to the retailer, and none of the other four conditions apply, provided that they stop selling the product at issue or provide a warning for it within five business days of receipt of the 60-day Notice initiating the enforcement action.

 The regulation requires that warnings be “prominently displayed” on a label, labeling or sign.
 The warning must be displayed such that, when compared with other words, statements, or designs on the label, the warning is “likely to be read and understood by an ordinary individual under customary conditions of purchase or use.”